TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 - 1.- `X-Forwarded-Server: golang`:

-This header revelas to us the `technology` stack used by the backend - In this case, `Golang`.
+This header reveals to us the `technology` stack used by the backend - In this case, `Golang`.

 It's useful `information` when testing for technology specific `vulnerabilities`.